- 73 percent of online shoppers expect their orders to be delivered quickly and affordably

 Factor #4: Value of Package Contents

 In eCommerce shipping, the value of your package’s content also plays a huge role in the amount you’re charged for shipping.
-For those who ship high-value products, you will always need to insure your packages, and this quickly increases the cost of shipping.
-Although it adds to the cost, it protects you in case of theft, lost, or damage in transit.
+For those who ship high-value products, you will always need to ensure your packages, and this quickly increases the cost of shipping.
+Although it adds to the cost, it protects you in case of theft, loss, or damage in transit.

 Other factors that go into the cost of shipping packages include delivery times and unexpected problems.

 How to Reduce Shipping Costs

 One of the biggest expenses that many online retailers have to deal with is shipping costs.
 However, many savvy eCommerce merchants are finding ways to reduce the amount spent on shipping packages.
 Some strategies include:

 This is where Easyship can help you.
 As a reputable company, Easyship goes the extra mile to offer smart shipping solutions.
 We offer retailers access to 250 courier shipping solutions with discounts of up to 91 percent off shipping rates.
 Retailers can also connect their courier accounts and use their own pre-negotiated shipping rates.
 The result?
 You can always find the best, most cost-effective shipping method and pass the savings on to your customers.

 Many online merchants have figured out that liaising with their suppliers can help them reduce shipping costs.
 For example, suppliers can ship products to you using your own FedEx account number.
 This increases your shipping volume and in turn, gets you cheaper rates.
 Additionally, it eliminates the need to pay extra shipping costs for each of your consignments.

 This is one of the major reasons why Easyship offers you access to over 250 shipping solutions.
 Every shipping company has its own unique pricing schedules which are mostly based on the volume of shipments.
 If you ship often, try negotiating lower rates with multiple carriers and see which one works best for cost savings for your business.